spolanski/CoFEA/docs/reference/contributor_guide.md

 ## Documentation contribution

 Your journey as a contributor should start with getting the copy CoFEA docs onto your hard-drive.
 It is actually very simple to recreate the website locally.
-You can do it by running folowing commands from terminal:
+You can do it by running following commands from terminal:

 ```bash
 # Install python3.7 version; skip the step if you have it